Tukkos/ExercicioJava_ImprimeDuplicado/README.md

+# Java exercise

+This repository is an study on Java.
+To show my studies I make this code that checks if itens in the second array contains in the first one.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.